-My seller told me I cannot cooperate with a particular firm regarding her listing.
+My seller told me not to cooperate with a particular firm regarding her listing.
 Can the seller do that?

 It’s a good idea to get this instruction in writing from the seller.
-Should a broker or agent from that particular firm call for a showing, you can inform them of the seller’s decision to restrict cooperation on this particular sale and follow up by sending written confirmation.
+Should brokers or agents from that particular firm call for a showing, you can inform them of the seller’s decision to restrict cooperation on this particular sale and follow up by sending written confirmation.